myrestop/myblog/runflow_basic_point.md

 The `Enter` key can be used to quickly execute the selected result.

+The `Alt` key can popup the context menu or refreshes the result.

 The `Tab` key can quickly help us complete the input.
 It can directly let the suggested text or title which provided by the result as the input content, like the under example: jump to the plugin store.

 ![tab_intro](images/tab_intro_enus.gif)